Wytamma/monitauR/README.md

 # monitauR <a href='https://github.com/wytamma'><img src='images/logo.png' align="right" height="210" /></a>

-A package to easily monitor the progress of your R scripts.
-Progress is registered with a remote API using a special comment syntax.
+A package to easily and remotely monitor the progress of your R scripts.

 ## example